syall/domy-demo/README.md

 ## monaco.js

-To use `monaco-editor`, there is a definition of the domy language, using syntax highlighting for keywords, operators, symbols, etc.
+There is a definition of the domy language (syntax highlighting for keywords, operators, symbols, etc.) registered in the `monaco` object.

-However, it did take a while to find out where exactly to import monaco from the `node_modules/` (`'/node_modules/monaco-editor/esm/vs/editor/editor.main.js'`);
+It took a while to find out where exactly to import `monaco` from (`'/node_modules/monaco-editor/esm/vs/editor/editor.main.js'`);

 ### UI

-The HTML is simple, having only two containers for the source code and terminal as well as a button for running the code.
+The HTML is simple, having only two containers (source code and terminal) and a button to run the code.

 ### Deployment

 For the build, [parcel](https://parceljs.org/) was used.

-However, I do not know if it was because of how parcel bundles the `node_modules/`, it took at least 50 seconds for each build which is ridiculously long.
+However, parcel's bundling process took at least 50 seconds for each build which is ridiculously long, presumably for `node_modules/`.

-Although there was no configuration, the server feature was unusable.
+Although there was no configuration, the server feature was essentially unusable.